 - Immigration and crime

 International Criminal Justice Review (ICJR) is a scholarly journal publishing peer-reviewed research on a quarterly basis.
-Topically, the journal is particularly interested in cross-national criminology, environmental criminology, and research that examines the links between crime and immigration or drugs/alcohol.
-Methodologically, the journal welcomes quantitative, qualitative, and mixed methods pieces; the journal is particularly interested in research based on qualitative methods, innovative methods, and systematic review or meta-analysis.
-We encourage the submission of articles and research notes.
-The journal also reviews books relevant to the above topics and methods.
+Topically, the journal is particularly interested in cross-national and comparative criminology, environmental criminology, organized crime and terrorism, and research that examines the links between crime and issues such as immigration, drugs, punishment, and law or public policy.
+Methodologically, the journal welcomes quantitative, qualitative, and mixed methods pieces; the journal is particularly interested in research based on rigorous and innovative methods, causal inference, and systematic reviews.
+We encourage the submission of articles, research notes, and commentaries.
+The journal also publishes book reviews relevant to the above topics and methods.

 |Wim Bernasco – Environmental Criminology||Netherlands Institute for the Study of Crime and Law Enforcement, Netherlands|